xirka-dev/pxt-xirkabit/docs/types/sound.md

 ### Noise wave

-The noise wave is created using random frequenices and volume.
+The noise wave is created using random frequencies and volume.
 Setting the frequency parameters for the sound expression creates a "tuning" range for the noise sound effect.

 ![Noise wave](/static/types/sound/noise-wave.png)